Skip to main content

 “And we will pay the price for it once again.”
 Aniruddha shook his head.

-“Oh stop talking about such remorse scenarios all of you.”
-Bina shook her head “Show us how it works Aniruddha.”
+“Oh, stop talking about such remorseful scenarios, all of you.”
+Bina shook her head “Show us how it works, Aniruddha.”
 She suggested eagerly as Aniruddha nodded.

 “We can now hear the Mahalaya broadcast of Mahisashurmardini too.”
 Bina smiled.

-Bondita observed Aniruddha going about instructing Bihari how the box worked.
+Bondita observed Aniruddha going about instructing Bihari on how the box worked.
 She observed him.

 Aniruddha had observed for the last few days how preoccupied and sad Bondita was ever since she heard of the unfortunate incident that led to Manorama’s disappearance.

-“It is almost a curse, to not know for sure.”
-She kept saying every night “Especially for the parents.
-She would contact someone if she was alive, right?”
+“It is almost a curse to not know for sure.”
+She kept saying every night, “Especially for the parents.
+She would contact someone if she were alive, right?”

-Aniruddha gathered that he needed to do something to shift Bondita’s focus back to the festivities and more importantly get her smile back.
-After a lot of brainstorming, almost on an impulse he had taken a ride to Calcutta and brought the radio.
-He was aware that Trilochan Roy Chowdhury was not a fan of modern amenities but he was also sure how his perspective would change once he heard the All India Radio broadcast of Chandi Path.
+Aniruddha gathered that he needed to do something to shift Bondita’s focus back to the festivities and, more importantly, get her smile back.
+After a lot of brainstorming, almost on an impulse, he had taken a ride to Calcutta and brought the radio.
+He was aware that Trilochan Roy Chowdhury was not a fan of modern amenities, but he was also unsure how his perspective would change once he heard the All India Radio broadcast of Chandi Path.
 Aniruddha searched Bondita’s face for reactions.
-She was surprised yet the smile was missing from her lips.
+She was surprised, yet the smile was missing from her lips.

 “We will all gather in the sitting area at four in the morning and listen together,” Bina suggested as everyone agreed.